 Wayve tests autonomous cars in new cities

 Wayve’s approach to self-driving cars is different to anything else on the market and that’s why the Virgin Group invested in the company.
-Although several technology companies and vehicle manufacturers have invested billions of dollars into self-driving technology, Wayve focuses more on machine learning, rather than engineering.
-Wayve is pushing the forefront of machine learning into the world of autonomous vehicles, learning to drive from data and experience.
+Although several technology companies and vehicle manufacturers have invested billions of dollars into self-driving technology, Wayve focuses more on machine learning and artificial intelligence, rather than engineering.
+Wayve is pushing the forefront of machine learning into the world of autonomous driving vehicles, learning to drive from data and experience.

 Wayve has taken its self-driving cars on the road and into new UK cities to test how well they perform in cities that they haven’t experienced before.
 The goal was to see if its AV2.0 model that was trained in London could generalise its driving intelligence to new cities, without being given data on those destinations.